ydnaziq/Sandwich-Commerce-Society/README.md

-# Sandwich Commerce Society
-### DECA Chapter – Sandwich Secondary School
+## DECA Chapter – Sandwich Secondary School

 Welcome to the official website of the **Sandwich Commerce Society**.
 We are a team of passionate, business-driven student leaders dedicated to developing skills in **marketing, finance, entrepreneurship, hospitality, and management** through DECA competition and community initiatives.